driftingmoose/driftingmoose.github.io/docsv2.md

 ---
 title: Code Buddy v2.0.3
 layout: home
+nav_order: 10
 ---

-## Code Buddy for Unity v2.0.3
+## Documentation for Code Buddy for Unity v2.0.3

 If you have any questions - [join our Discord](https://discord.gg/JdsepFhEeX) to contact support

-Documentation for v1.1 is here

 ### Create OpenAI API key